 Making starter is providing good living conditions for certain bacteria and yeast that are found just about everywhere, including abundantly in flour.
 Good conditions consist of flour, water, and warmth, which allow the bacteria and yeast to multiply.

-- a jar (a one-liter Mason jar is perfect, anything glass or plastic will do)
+- a jar or other container (a one-liter Mason jar is perfect, anything glass or plastic will do)

 - flour & water